From light-footed curiosities to investigative deep dives, my work is about real people, small moments, big ideas, and true stories.

 On The Mic

-• What The Puck
+• What The Puck?

 Slate Magazine’s Decoder Ring

-30 years ago, the Stanley Cup playoffs ignited a rumor that has been messing with Jane Macdougall’s life ever since.
+30 years ago, the Stanley Cup playoffs ignited a rumour that has been messing with Jane Macdougall’s life ever since.

 2024

-CREDIT: Host, Reporter, Producer, Mixer
+CREDIT: Host, Producer

 • A Canadian Sommelier in Paris